 4. Patriotic Cooking

 Little kids just love this – food carrying the US colors.
 Younger kids could assemble fruits in red, blue and white on a toothpick or a skewer.
 It can look great and get the really young ones involved.
 Older kids could help bake something with strawberries and blueberries, like these American Flag Cheesecake Squares.
-It’s a great way to get the family together and it gives parents an opportunity to talk about Memorial Day.
+It’s a great way to get the entire family together and it gives parents an opportunity to talk about their Memorial Day holiday plans.

 5. Watching a War Movie